7 Women

-7 Women, also known as Seven Women, is a 1966 Metro-Goldwyn-Mayer Panavision drama film directed by John Ford and starring Anne Bancroft, Sue Lyon, Margaret Leighton, Flora Robson, Mildred Dunnock, Betty Field, Anna Lee, Eddie Albert, Mike Mazurki and Woody Strode.
+7 Women (also known as Seven Women), is a 1966 historical drama film directed by John Ford and starring Anne Bancroft, Sue Lyon, Margaret Leighton, Flora Robson, Mildred Dunnock, Betty Field, Anna Lee, Eddie Albert, Mike Mazurki, and Woody Strode.
 It was produced by Ford and Bernard Smith from a screenplay by Janet Green and John McCormick, based on the short story "Chinese Finale" by Norah Lofts.
-The musical score was conducted by Elmer Bernstein and the cinematography was handled by Joseph LaShelle.
+The musical score was conducted by Elmer Bernstein and the cinematography was handled by Joseph LaShelle, shot in Panavision.
 This was the last feature film directed by Ford, ending a career that had spanned 53 years.

+Ford biographer Joseph McBride dubbed the director's farewell to the art form "as bleak an apocalyptic vision as the cinema has given us."

 Plot

 In rural China in 1935, all but one of the white residents of a remote Christian mission post are women.
-The strict Miss Agatha Andrews is the head of the mission, assisted by the meek Miss Argent.
-Charles Pether is a mission teacher who always wanted to be a pastor; his peevish, panicky, self-centered and domineering middle-aged wife Florrie is pregnant for the first time.
-Emma Clark is the only young staff member and Miss Andrews treats her Emma as if she were her daughter.

-The mission is elated to learn that a much-needed doctor is arriving, but they are shocked to discover that Dr. Cartwright is a Chicago woman who smokes, drinks alcohol, swears, wears pants, has short hair, disdains religion and sits before grace.
+The strict Miss Agatha Andrews heads the mission, assisted by the meek Miss Argent.
+Charles Pether is a teacher who always wanted to be a preacher; his loud, peevish, panicky, self-centered and domineering 42-year-old wife Florrie is pregnant for the first time.
+Emma Clark is the only young staff member.
+A much-needed doctor arrives, Dr. Cartwright.
+The staff is shocked to discover that Cartwright is a woman from Chicago, who smokes, drinks alcohol, swears, wears pants, has short hair, disdains religion, and sits before grace.
 Miss Andrews and Dr. Cartwright are soon at odds.
 Emma, who has led a very sheltered life, is fascinated by the newcomer, much to Miss Andrews' dismay.

-After she has settled in, Dr. Cartwright urges Miss Andrews to provide money to send Florrie to a modern facility to birth her baby, as Florrie's advanced age places her at high risk, but Andrews refuses.
+Dr. Cartwright urges Pether to send Florrie to a modern maternity ward to have her baby, because her age places her at high risk, but they refuse.
+Later, she appeals to Miss Andrews.
+In vain, Andrews warns Emma that Dr. Cartwright is evil.

-Meanwhile, rumors arise of atrocities committed by the militia of Mongolian warlord Tunga Khan.
-Miss Andrews is certain that the mission will be safe, as they are American citizens.
-After a nearby, even poorer British mission is sacked by Tunga Khan, Miss Andrews reluctantly accepts survivors Miss Binns, Mrs. Russell and Miss Ling, but only for a short time, as she is unwilling to harbor those of any other denomination for long.

-Immediately after the arrival of the survivors, a cholera outbreak erupts.
-Dr. Cartwright quickly takes command, treating all the Chinese of the area.
-Miss Andrews' initial hostility to her subsides when Emma becomes sick and she implores Dr. Cartwright to save her life.
-After the emergency has subsided and Emma is well again, the relationship between Andrews and Cartwright begins to soften, but it deteriorates when Cartwright appears in the dining room drunk with a bottle of whiskey and tries to convince all of the pious women to drink as well.
+Miss Andrews is certain that the mission will be safe since they are American citizens.
+After a nearby British mission is burned by Mongolian warlord Tunga Khan, Miss Andrews reluctantly accepts survivors Miss Binns, Mrs. Russell, Miss Ling, and some of their people, but only temporarily.
+She is unwilling to harbor those of any other denomination for long.
+The survivors bring cholera with them.
+Dr. Cartwright quickly takes command, ordering clothing and possessions burnt and immunizing everyone.
+Emma falls ill, and Miss Andrews implores Dr. Cartwright to save her life.
+The emergency passes and an intoxicated Cartwright appears in the dining room with a bottle of whiskey, offering a drink to all and provoking an extreme reaction in Mrs. Russell.
+Cartwright talks about the hardships of being a woman doctor and of being betrayed by her married lover.